 Sources of Data for Forecasting

 Your forecast will only be as good as the data you put into it.
-So, first, before collecting data, ask yourself these questions:
+Before collecting data, ask yourself these questions:

 - Why collect data?